hendriam/backend-hendriam/README.md

 # backend-hendriam

-This project is a project for testing as a backend engineer in the company I applied for.
+This project is for testing as a backend engineer at the company I applied to.
 I implemented the repository pattern in this project.
 The Repository Pattern is a design pattern in software development that aims to separate data access logic from business logic.
 By using this pattern, interactions with data sources (such as databases) are encapsulated in a separate layer known as the repository.
 This project demonstrates how to implement this design pattern in a RESTful API.

 ## Getting Started